Events

 May 19, 2020

-UCSF professors and editors at major journals will share their insights on the manuscript review process, including authors’ common mistakes.
-Dr. Alison Huang, Course Director for Epidemiology 212 Publishing & Presenting Clinical Research, will give an introduction and moderate the session.
+UCSF professors and editors at major journals shared their insights on the manuscript review process, including authors’ common mistakes.
+Dr. Alison Huang, Course Director for Epidemiology 212 Publishing & Presenting Clinical Research, gave an introduction and moderated the session.

 • Sandy Feng, MD, PhD - The American Journal of Transplantation